Gen. Milley Denies Listing Newsmax as 'Big Threat'

 "Not at all," he continued.
 "I don't think Epoch Times or Newsmax are domestic terrorist organizations . . ."

-Banks concluded by asking Milley, chairman of the joint chiefs of staff under President Donald Trump, if he would submit to filing his notes with the House Armed Services Committee.
+Banks concluded by asking Milley, appointed to joint chiefs under President Donald Trump, if he would submit to filing his notes with the House Armed Services Committee.

 "I will produce any notes you want," Milley finished as Banks' time expired.